GTFreeFlyer/My_DCS_Scripts/README.md

 It will display some text in the top of your screen with additional info such as fuel consumption, ground speed, etc.
 Discussion, and a .miz file can be found here: https://forum.dcs.world/topic/378058-engine-diagnostics-script/#comment-5690603

+###GTFreeFlyer's Carrier Map Position Plotter.lua
+Loads at mission start, finds all carriers, and then puts markers on the F10 map of where the carriers are expected
+to be every X hours, based on their current speed and course.
+Does not work for carriers that turn mid-mission.
+Markers are only visible to the same coalition as the carriers.

 ### GTFreeFlyersUCIDGrabber:
 This script grabs the UCID of players when they change slots or when they kill another player and logs it.
 Useful if you need to ban someone from your server.